Habilitation procedures at MU

-- Structured CV (preferably structured in accordance with CVs found in the MU Information System or in accordance with annex 17),
+- Structured CV (see section 5, subsection 2, letter a) of the Directive, preferably structured in accordance with CVs found in the MU Information System or in accordance with Annex 3),

-- Certified copies of materials documenting higher education and academic degrees obtained by the applicant (a certified copy may constitute either a notarized copy or a copy certified by a registry office or a statement issued by an authorized employee of the office tasked with the administration of habilitation and professor appointment procedures, attesting to the fact that the copy corresponds to the original document); in the case of international doctoral studies also materials relevant to the recognition of education obtained abroad,
+- Certified copies of materials documenting higher education and academic degrees obtained by the applicant (see section 5, subsection 2, letter c) of the Directive; a certified copy may constitute either a notarized copy or a copy certified by a registry office or a statement issued by an authorized employee of the office tasked with the administration of habilitation and professor appointment procedures, attesting to the fact that the copy corresponds to the original document),

-- Materials documenting pedagogical experience (see section 4, subsection 2, letter c) of the Directive, i.e. annex 1),
+- Materials documenting pedagogical experience (see section 5, subsection 2, letter d) of the Directive, i.e. Annex 4),

-- List of scholarly or artistic works (see section 4, subsection 2, letter e) of the Directive, i.e. annex 2),
+- List of scholarly or artistic works (see section 5, subsection 2, letter e) of the Directive, i.e. Annex 5),

-- List of responses to works listed under scholarly or artistic works or under pedagogical works (see section 4, subsection 2, letter f) of the Directive, i.e. annex 3),
+- List of responses to works listed under scholarly or artistic works or under pedagogical works (see section 5, subsection 2, letter f) of the Directive, i.e. Annex 6),

-- Other materials documenting scholarly or artistic qualifications (see section 4, subsection 2, letter h) of the Directive, i.e. annex 5a),
+- List of scholarly or artistic placements (see section 5, subsection 2, letter h) of the Directive, i.e. Annex 8),

-- Habilitation thesis submitted in accordance with section 4, subsection 2, letter j) of the Directive (in four copies and in electronic version in accordance with items i) and ii); in four copies in accordance with item iii), with an optional abstract and commentary submitted in electronic version; in the case of habilitation theses submitted in accordance with item iv), the applicant is required to provide information identifying the work or performance).
+- Habilitation thesis submitted in accordance with section 4, subsection 2, letter j) of the Directive (in four copies and in electronic version in accordance with items i) and ii); in four copies in accordance with item iii), with the publication citation as well as an attached abstract or commentary submitted in electronic version; in the case of habilitation theses submitted in accordance with item iv), the applicant is required to provide information identifying the work or performance).